akbarmarediya/sportify-_clone/README.md

 # sportify-_clone
-This Is A Sportify Clone
+This is a Sportify Clone